Draft-card burning: Early cases

-On October 15, 1965, David J. Miller burned his draft card at a rally held near the Armed Forces Induction Center on Whitehall Street in Manhattan.
+On October 15, 1965, David J. Miller burned his draft card at a rally near the Armed Forces Induction Center on Whitehall Street in Manhattan.
 He spoke briefly to the crowd from atop a sound truck and then tried but failed to burn his card with matches—the wind kept blowing them out.
-A lighter was offered by the crowd and it worked.
+The crowd offered a lighter, and it worked.
 Miller was arrested by the FBI three days later in Manchester, New Hampshire, while setting up peace literature on a table.
 The 24-year-old pacifist, member of the Catholic Worker Movement, became the first man convicted under the 1965 amendment.
 In April 1966 with his wife and breast-feeding baby in attendance, he was sentenced to 30 months in prison.
 The case was argued in the United States Court of Appeals for the Second Circuit in June.
 Miller's attorney held that "symbolic speech is protected by the First Amendment; burning a draft card is a most dramatic form of communication, and there is a constitutional right to make one's speech as effective as possible."
 The court did not agree.
-The case was decided later that year in October: Miller's conviction was confirmed and his sentence upheld.
+The case was decided later that year in October: Miller's conviction was confirmed, and his sentence upheld.
 Loudon Wainwright Jr. wrote in Life magazine that Miller, "without really knowing it, might be embarking on a lifelong career of protest."
 Miller remained free on bail until June 1968 at which time he served 22 months in federal prison.

 At an anti-war rally at the Iowa Memorial Union in Iowa City, Iowa, on October 20, 1965, 20-year-old Stephen Lynn Smith, a student at the University of Iowa, spoke to the crowd and burned his draft card.
 He said, "I do not feel that five years of my life are too much to give to say that this law is wrong."
 He had previously alerted newspaper reporters and two television stations, and they were present to record his act.
-Smith said he was against the involvement of the US in Vietnam, and that he was against the system of conscription.
+Smith said he was against the involvement of the US in Vietnam and that he was against the system of conscription.
 In November 1966 he was found guilty and placed on probation for three years.

 In June–July 1967, United States v.
 Edelman was argued and decided in the US Second Circuit.
-Tom Cornell, Marc Paul Edelman and Roy Lisker had burned their draft cards at a public rally organized by the Committee for Non-Violent Action in Union Square, New York City, on November 6, 1965.
+Tom Cornell, Marc Paul Edelman, and Roy Lisker had burned their draft cards at a public rally organized by the Committee for Non-Violent Action in Union Square, New York City, on November 6, 1965.
 A fourth man older than 36 also burned his card at the rally but was not indicted.
-Edelman, Cornell and Lisker were convicted and sentenced to six months.
+Edelman, Cornell, and Lisker were convicted and sentenced to six months.